tsantiagoro85/project-4/README.md

 * Loss Values: The loss values provide insight into the model's error; lower loss values (especially for age and food between meals) suggest better model performance.

 ## Random Forest Classifier
-A Random Forest Classifier was trained using the obesity dataset, where the target variable is whether an individual is "Obese/Overweight" or not.
+To rank the variables in order of importance, a Random Forest Classifier was trained using the obesity dataset, where the target variable is whether an individual is "Obese/Overweight" or not.
 The dataset was split into training (80%) and testing (20%) sets using the train_test_split method.

 *Feature Importance:*